Earth Notes: On Website Technicals (2018/05)

 I may do more of the above as time permits.

 It remains unclear if it is possible to serve ads such as AdSense on completely static sites such as EOU that strive not to retain privacy-affecting personal data.
-For them, any sort of explicit consent is therefore difficult to collect or retain.
+For them, any sort of explicit consent is by design difficult to collect or retain.
 The position will become clearer over time, I hope.

 GTmetrix pointed out that I hadn't fully minified my HTML.
 It offers the 'fully' minified version for download.
 I know that the manually-written content isn't HTML5 minified because I try to keep it as XHTML.
 But all the headers and footers, and anything injected, should be fully HTML5 minified.